 Plastic materials: Regulation (EU) No 10/2011 of 14 January 2011 on plastic materials and articles intended to come into contact with food

-Recycled plastic materials: Regulation (EC) 282/2008 of 27 March 2008 on recycled plastic materials and articles intended to come into contact with foods and amending Regulation (EC) No 2023/2006
+Recycled plastic materials: Commission Regulation (EU) No 2022/1616 on recycled plastic materials and articles intended to come with foods

 Regenerated cellulose film: Commission Directive 2007/42/EC of 29 June 2007 relating to materials and articles made of regenerated cellulose film intended to come into contact with foodstuffs

 Ceramics: Royal Decree of 1 May 2006 on a declaration of compliance and performance criteria for the analysis method for ceramic articles intended to come into contact with foodstuffs